- Business Statistics

 -

-42% of customers prefer to resolve customer service issues over the phone.
+42% of customers prefer resolving issues over the phone.

-In contrast, 38% prefer digital channels such as instant messaging or social media, and 20% prefer email.
+In contrast, 38% favor digital channels like instant messaging or social media, while 20% prefer email.

 -

-The majority (31%) of customers who contact a company with customer service requests or complaints via social media expect a response sometime that day.
+31% of customers who contact a company with service requests via social media expect a response the same day.

-In comparison, 25% don’t expect a response, 24% expect a response within an hour, and 20% expect one immediately.
-[6]
+Comparatively, 25% do not expect a response, 24% anticipate a reply within an hour, and 20% expect an immediate response.

 -

-79% of customers believe that the experience a company provides is just as important as its product or services.
+79% of customers believe the experience a company provides is equally important as its products or services.

-This is even more important to millennials, as 83% of this demographic believes that a good experience with a company is just as important as the product or service they’re paying for.
-[7]
+This sentiment is even stronger among millennials, with 83% emphasizing that a positive experience is as crucial as the product or service they are purchasing.

 -

-83% of customers expect to reach someone immediately when they contact a company.
+83% of customers expect immediate assistance when contacting a company.

 -

-76% of customers expect to have consistent interactions with a company no matter how many departments they talk to.
+76% of customers expect consistent interactions with a company, regardless of the departments they contact.

 -

-40% of customers believe that resolving the issue in one interaction is the most important aspect of a good customer experience.
+40% of customers believe resolving issues in one interaction is crucial for a positive experience.

 Sharing Customer Service Experiences Statistics